Last Updated on May 17, 2026 by Ryan Roberts

 A good startup lawyer does more than draft documents.

 At pre-seed and seed, the work usually includes incorporation, founder stock, invention assignment, contractor and employee forms, option plan setup, commercial templates, privacy terms, and financing documents.
+For a closer look at customer and vendor agreements, see The Startup Commercial Contracts Guide.

 If you are following common venture norms, your lawyer is also helping you stay inside the lane that future investors expect.

-That matters more than it sounds.
+That matters more than it may seem.

-A startup lawyer is often reducing future diligence friction by making today’s documents legible to tomorrow’s investors, acquirers, and counsel.
+A startup lawyer often reduces future diligence friction by making today’s documents legible to tomorrow’s investors, acquirers, and counsel.
 If your formation documents, equity issuances, and board approvals follow recognizable patterns, later review is faster.
 If they were improvised from mixed templates, every later transaction gets slower and more expensive.

 For example, imagine you hire a contractor to build core product features before the company is properly formed and without a strong assignment agreement.
 You may think you bought the code because you paid for it.
 But payment and ownership are not the same thing.